elijahqi/Leetcode/leetcode 105.md

-#Leetcode 105
+# Leetcode 105

 In the tree inorder, if the nodes appear before that node, then it will be in the left sub-tree, otherwise it will be in the right sub-tree.
-So we use map to store the location in the inorder,
+So we use map to store the location in the inorder, and in every recursion the inorder middle will be the preorder's beginng at inorder's position. and preorder's mid point will be the begining + inorder's middle-inorder's begining.
+Since the range between then will be the addition.
 ```cpp
 /**
  * Definition for a binary tree node.